 Over the past couple years they’ve been writing and recording

 Instead it’s a body of work that feels significant in the canons of both artists but doesn’t take itself too seriously; a collection that doesn’t sacrifice obsessive craft – the thing that connects these two as musicians, above all else – for goofiness.
-It’s rock’n’roll’s
+It’s rock’n’roll’s Watch The Throne – two visionaries at the top of their game getting together not because they have anything to prove, but just because they can.

 THE pair play off each other well on record, so it’s a disappointment they’re conducting press separately.
 When I speak to Kurt he’s in his basement in Philadelphia, a work-in-progress music room.
 He himself isn’t great with the whole DIY-renovation thing (“I got a brother for that”) but he’s good with music equipment.
 On the phone he talks slowly and conversationally; he says what he needs to say, with no fuss or embellishment.